MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-automation-setup-tutorial.md

 A new Azure portal functionality is enabled to set up an Azure AD admin, and creates an Azure Key Vault certificate and Azure AD application in the same process.
 This is necessary to use Azure AD authentication with SQL Server.

 > [!NOTE]
 > Previously, before setting up an Azure AD admin, [an Azure Key Vault certificate and Azure AD application registration was needed](azure-ad-authentication-sql-server-setup-tutorial.md#create-and-register-an-azure-ad-application).
 This is no longer the case with this new functionality.
+Users can still choose to provide their own certificate and application to set up the Azure AD admin.

 ## Setting up Azure AD admin using the Azure portal